JonHertzig/practice-leadership-handbook/assent.rst

 .. rubric:: From believable vision to wearable belief

-One of your challenges is to be able to present a compelling and believable vision to your colleagues - to take it to them.
+One of your challenges is to be able to present a compelling and believable vision to your colleagues --- to take it to them.
 The next is to bring them over, so that they don't just see it, but feel they can share it too.

 **Your vision, however beautiful, will be quite useless if you're the only one who believes in it.**

-*Securing assent* is a quite different kind of communication from sharing a vision a vision.
+*Securing assent* is a quite different kind of communication from sharing a vision.
 That is something like broadcasting.
-Securing assent by contrast is a two-way transaction - an exchange.
+Securing assent by contrast is a two-way transaction --- an exchange.

 How belief works